Header graphics: Explain that stuff

 A sample of compact vacuum insulation CVI material developed by the US DOE NREL

-Photo: Vacuums coated with metal are among the best insulators, but they're not always suitable for everyday uses.
-In the late 1980s, two scientists working at the National Renewable Energy Laboratory developed a more practical way to use this technlogy called compact vacuum insulation (CVI).
+Photo: Above: Vacuums coated with metal are among the best insulators, but they're not always suitable for everyday uses.
+In the late 1980s, two scientists working at the National Renewable Energy Laboratory, David Benson and Thomas Potter, developed a more practical way to use this technology called compact vacuum insulation (CVI).
 The outer metal plates, held apart by ceramic spacers, seal an insulating vacuum inside.
 Photo by Warren Gretz courtesy of US Department of Energy/National Renewable Energy Laboratory (DOE/NREL).

 The best way to insulate your home

 Now, unfortunately, we can't build our houses exactly like a vacuum flask.
 We have to have air to breathe, so a vacuum's out of the question.
 Most people like windows too, so living in a sealed box lined with metallic foil isn't that practical either.
-But the basic principle of cutting down heat losses from conduction, convection, and radiation applies equally well to your home.
+But the basic principle of cutting down heat losses from conduction, convection, and radiation still applies nevertheless.

 An insulated wall in an eco home